 You can find this place at the southern end of the country on the island of Kyushu.
 A flourishing city with a youthful population, this place is well on its way to becoming the next major city with the likes of Tokyo.

-One of the biggest highlights of Fukuoka is ‘yatai’.
-‘Yatai’ is the name for food stands, but in the case of Fukuoka, it is a cultural way of life.
-In the evening once the sun goes down, ‘yatai’ fill the streets, and hungry people flock to them.
-Each stand can usually only accommodate a few seats, and the social aspect is what makes it a must-try experience.
+One of Fukuoka’s biggest highlights is ‘yatai’.
+‘Yatai’ is the name for food stands, but it is a cultural way of life in Fukuoka.
+In the evening, once the sun goes down, ‘yatai’ fills the streets, and hungry people flock to them.
+Each stand can usually only accommodate a few seats, and the social aspect makes it a must-try experience.

-Conversing with locals in a huddled space while eating the famous Hakata Ramen and drinking the night away is something you would never forget.
+It is an experience you will never forget: conversing with locals in a huddled space, eating the famous Hakata Ramen, and drinking the night away.

 If you want to get a taste of living in a key Japanese city without the despair of high costs of living, Fukuoka is the destination for you.